 Out of Achill Island’s five Blue Flag beaches, Keem Bay is a secluded paradise.
 It’s tucked inside the western end of the island, not far from Dooagh town.

 If you head for a ramble along the sand at Keem (especially around sunset), you’ll be under no illusions as to why this is one of the best beaches in Ireland!

 2. Murder Hole Beach, Donegal

 Although the name of this Donegal beach sounds pretty sinister, it’s definitely worth a visit.
-Murder Hole is the nickname for this spectacular hidden beach of wind-swept rock formations and golden sand at the northern end of Rosguill Peninsula.
+Murder Hole Beach is the nickname for this spectacular hidden beach of wind-swept rock formations and golden sand at the northern end of Rosguill Peninsula.